-'''

 Grammar: allow-update { <address_match_element>; ... };

-Blocks: options, view, zone (primary)

-Tags: transfer

-'''

-Defines an address\match\list of hosts that are allowed to submit dynamic updates for primary zones.
+Defines an address_match_list of hosts that are allowed to submit dynamic updates for primary zones.

 A simple access control list.
 When set in the zone statement for a primary zone, this specifies which hosts are allowed to submit dynamic DNS updates to that zone.
 The default is to deny updates from all hosts.